 Two ways to do conjoint analysis are to create a maximum differential set of questions and to create a discrete pairing set of questions.
 Using MaxDiff, respondents are given sets of attributes from which to select one that matches one end of a measurement scale and then select one that matches with the opposite end of the scale (such as “love it” and “hate it” or opposite ends of agreement).

 This type of question has been found to avoid scale bias, since there is no middle-ground, only extreme opposites.
 Using discrete conjoint, you can set up attributes and groups of attributes that are combined randomly to present two options to the respondent.
 For example, you might set up three products, each with three levels of three attributes (price, model, and size).
 The respondent then sees a certain set of pairings (product A with attributes A1, B3, and C2; product C with attributes A2, B2, and C3; etc.) from which to select the one they would most likely purchase if presented with those options in a store.
 From these two types of questions, you can determine what attributes your customers are valuing.

 Learn more about conjoint: May 28, 11AM Pacific

 Later this month, we’ll be co-hosting a special webinar discussing conjoint analysis.
 We’ll run through more in-depth on what it is and when it can be used, hear from someone who has used conjoint analysis and how it was used to make business decisions, then show you how to go about creating a survey to conduct this analysis and run the analysis in the reporting tools.
+Practical business intelligence relies on the synergy between analytics and reporting, where analytics uncovers valuable insights, and reporting communicates these findings to stakeholders.
 We’re excited to get to show you this new tool and how it’s used!